 The Classification concept comprises the development of independent technical standards for ships, and the verification of compliance with these standards throughout the ship’s life.
-Classification by International Register of Shipping (IRS) has achieved wide acceptance world over by ship owners, flag states, P&I clubs, underwriters, etc. The reasons for the unrivaled growth that has been achieved by IRS could be seen in our understanding of real life situations and the uncompromising approach to maritime safety and environment protection.
+Classification by International Register of Shipping (INTLREG) has achieved wide acceptance world over by ship owners, flag states, P&I clubs, underwriters, etc. The reasons for the unrivaled growth that has been achieved by INTLREG could be seen in our understanding of real life situations and the uncompromising approach to maritime safety and environment protection.

 The rules are aimed at ensuring safety against hazards to the ship, personnel, passengers and cargo, and against hazards to the environment as a consequence of sea transport.
 The Rules and Regulations for Classification of International Register of Shipping are a result of vast technical expertise of the society and are perfected through a rigorous process of approval by multi-level committees comprising experts from various technical fields as well as various shipping interests such as flag states, port states, ship owners / operators, underwriters, P&I Clubs and ancillary Industries.
-The rule-making process in IRS also makes use of various risk assessment methodologies such as FSA, FMEA, HAZOP, etc. depending on the severity of the consequences.
+The rule-making process in INTLREG also makes use of various risk assessment methodologies such as FSA, FMEA, HAZOP, etc. depending on the severity of the consequences.
 The R&D activities of the society, experience feedback from the field and state-of-the-art technology also contribute to the rule making process.
 Comprehensive controls applied in the rule making process ensure that Class Rules of International Register of Shipping is up-to-date with respect to technology and unbiased with respect to its contents.

 The classification process for the vessels comprises: